|

 Ontario Travel Net

-City of Toronto - Capital of Ontario - Toronto Tourism
+City of Toronto - Capital city Ontario

 Situated 566 feet above sea level on the northern shore of Lake Ontario (part of the Great Lakes system),